mauriciom75/node-red-contrib-wait-paths/README.md

 The node uses an internal array to store temporary values until all variables are inicialized with values.
 By default it uses msg._msgid to correlate variables of same flow execution instance, but optionally you can use the field msg.paths_correlationId with another identifier.
 This identificator serves to prevent merge of flow instances for example between parallel http request-response execution flow instances.
 This node includes a timeout configuration to prevent reserved memory forever if a message never arrives.

 Another use case can be as a timeout node, taking advantage of the timeout functionality.
-An input message arrives and starts an internal "timer" if the second message not arrives in the configured interval, this node throws a timeout error with the first message received.
+An input message arrives and starts a "timer" (setTimeout) if the second message does not arrive in the configured interval, this node throws a timeout error with the first message received.
 Then you can catch the error and continue with the flow.
-Keep in mind that the timeout check runs every 5 seconds.
-So the interval to release the timeout can be up to 5 seconds longer than the configured timeout.

 Initial properties interface must be improved. warning!
 Pending validation of json argument in properties.